-Actuarial assumptions for measurement (in PLN thousand) 31 Dec 2014 31 Dec 2013 Discount rate 2.60% do 3.50% 4.40 do 4.50% Expected remuneration growth rate 4.50% 5.00%
+Actuarial assumptions for measurement 31 Dec 2014 31 Dec 2013 Discount rate 2.60% 4.50% Expected remuneration growth rate 4.50% 5.00%

 The Bank has adopted a Policy on Variable Compensation of Executives at BNP Paribas Bank Polska SA in line with the requirements specified in the Resolution no. 258/2011 of the Polish Financial Supervision Authority.